Hospice SENB is a registered charity established in 2004 to promote awareness about life-limiting illnesses and end-of-life issues.

 Giving with Compassion

-Hospice Southeast New Brunswick (SENB) continues it’s public campaign to raise funds for its new 10-bed bilingual residential hospice that will serve Albert, Kent and Westmorland counties.
+Hospice Southeast New Brunswick (SENB) continues it’s public campaign to raise funds for Maison Albert House which serves Albert, Kent and Westmorland counties.
 This appeal follows a successful corporate fundraising campaign that saw donations come in from a variety of sectors, says campaign co-chair, Dennis Cochrane.

 “We have been fortunate to receive generous donations from all levels of government, private corporations and foundations,” he states.
 “Now we’re turning to the general public, who will all be able to use this facility free of charge, to help us establish and sustain this important service to our region.”